top of page

 I struggled to speak in a group setting or in public because I was worried that people would think what I said was stupid and a complete waste of their time.

+Once, I received feedback from my tutors in university saying that I was always quiet and hardly shared my thoughts and views (you wouldn’t think so now if you know me).
 You are probably thinking - why this was the case and what brought about the transformative change in me being able to speak my mind on UK National TV too.

 Let's start with why I struggled.
 Growing up in an Asian culture with the mentality that you only spoke when you had something right, great, or important to say made it extremely challenging for me to speak my mind.
 It took me a lot of work to grow in this area.
 I learned to rewrite stories about my voice and my views.
 I learned that people want to hear me share my stories and my knowledge, and sometimes just silly stuff.